lucabk/Full-Stack-Open/README.md

 - **part0**: Exercises and notes from Part 0 of the course, which introduces the basics of web development, including the fundamentals of the web, HTTP protocol, and the basics of modern web applications.

 - **part1**:
+   - **courseinfo**: A project to create a simple course information page using React, covering the basics of components, props, and state management.
+  - **unicafe**: A project for building a feedback application for a café, focusing on handling state in React and understanding how to pass data between components.